-Police report 10/14-24
+Police report 10-15-24

 CAPE GIRARDEAU COUNTY

 Cape Girardeau County Sheriff's Office reported the following arrests.
-Arrest does not imply guilt.
+Arrests do not imply guilt.

 • Paul Bartlett, 48, of Jackson was arrested for alleged violation of order of protection.